What is a CV?

-Before you learn how to write a good CV, you should understand its purpose and structure.
-A curriculum vitae, commonly referred to as a CV, is a comprehensive document that details your academic and professional background, including education, work experience, skills and achievements.
-As it represents your professional profile, it is an essential part of your application.
+A curriculum vitae, commonly called a CV, is a comprehensive document that details your academic and professional background, including education, work experience, skills and achievements.
+It represents your professional profile and is an essential part of your application.

 Follow these basic guidelines to create a compelling CV that will grab the recruiter’s attention and increase your chances of securing an interview.